yyggzz/full_stack_library_app/README.md

 # full_stack_library_app
 This is a full stack Library web application for both desktop and mobile web browsers.

-Front end using TypeScript and React,
+- Front end using TypeScript and React,

-Back end using Java Spring Boot,
+- Back end using Java Spring Boot,

-Database using MySQL.
+- Database using MySQL.

+- RESTful API for sharing resources.